ni/nimble/specs/nimble-blazor/README.md

 Our Nimble Blazor APIs have the possibility of being functionally different from their wrapped nimble-component counter-parts.
 This is the case, for instance, with the Microsoft/fast-blazor `FluentNumberField`, which is strictly typed, and does specific types of error reporting if a number is incorrectly formatted.

 We need to be deliberate about our API design, but I would suggest not at the cost of holding off on a release of the package until all of the APIs are fleshed out.
-I proposed we come up with an initial set of components to release that offer a straightforward API that we have a high confidence will not change over time (e.g. the NimbleButton).
+I propose we come up with an initial set of components to release that offer a straightforward API that we have a high confidence will not change over time (e.g. the NimbleButton).

 Proposed Initial Component Set:
 - Button